 A client of mine recently asked if his 9 year-old daughter’s belly was normal.

 “She’s got a little extra around the middle and I’m a little concerned about it,” said Dad.
 “She’s active and seems to eat well—and thankfully she’s not worried about it, but I’m a little concerned.”

-It’s considered a normal transformation for girls to gain weight, particularly in the stomach.
-So don’t fret too much if you notice your daughter is gaining weight in that area.
+It’s considered a normal transformation for girls to gain weight, particularly in the stomach area.
+Don’t fret too much if you notice your daughter is gaining belly fat before puberty.